-Retirement is one of those things that we all know we’d like to have happen later in life, but we aren’t always as diligent in preparing for it as we should be.
-Whether you think you have all the time in the world, or you feel that you don’t have quite enough money to begin saving yet, the reasons for putting off retirement planning are endless… unless you decide to end them.
+Retirement is one of those things that we all know we’d like to to do at the end of our careers, but we aren’t always as diligent in preparing for it as we should be.
+You might think you have all the time in the world, or you feel that you don’t have quite enough money to begin saving yet.
+The reasons for putting off retirement planning are endless… unless you decide to end them.

 Planning for early retirement can seem like a daunting task, but there are things you can begin doing now that will help give you a financial cushion to fall back on later.